rizman/subusch/README.md

 ## Configuration
 Some default values like preferred language, preferred providers etc. can be set in the file config.py.
 Read the file carefully for instructions.

+##License
+subusch is licensed under the GNU/GPLv3 (GNU/General Public License ver.3).
+See the file LICENSE for the whole license.